rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md

 :::danger

-Using this field on [default Global Roles](#configuring-default-global-permissions) may result in users gaining excessive permissions.
+Using this field on [default GlobalRoles](#configuring-default-global-permissions) may result in users gaining excessive permissions.

 :::